upenndigitalscholarship/dsfellows/intro-to-internet/intro-to-internet-play.md

 ## Scene One where Laurie gets a static page

-**You:** Hey Browser.
+**Laurie:** Hey Browser.
 Show me this webpage. (http://www.upenndigitalscholarship.org/internet/learning.html)

 **Browser:** - Hey Computer.
 Can I get on the internet?
 We gotta show Laurie this webpage.